Tianawangty/gettingandcleaningdata/README.md

 The script will work as long as the script is placed under the folder of "UCI HAR Dataset", which is the zip file downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 ## The Code Book
+The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 Please refer to UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for details about the variables in the dataset.